imehrdadmahdavi/map-reduce-inverted-index/README.md

 ### Setup and run a simple Hadoop job

-This simple Hadoop job, get two below text files in the input folder as the input of the Mapper.
+This simple Hadoop job, gets two text files from the "input" folder as the arguments of the Mapper.
 ```shell
 #file01
 5722018411	Hello World Bye World